Synchrotron-SOLEIL/KiCad-Lib/README.md

 KiCad-Lib
 =========

-This repository contains the components (schematic symbols and footprints) libraries used for miscellaneous project developped by Synchrotron SOLEIL.
+This repository contains the components (schematic symbols and footprints) libraries used for miscellaneous projects developped by Synchrotron SOLEIL.

 There are meant to be used with KiCad EDA (http://www.kicad-pcb.org).
 Most components were created from scratch, few have been modified from KiCad's librariries.